Recognition and Enforcement of Foreign Arbitration Awards in Belarus

 Agreement Signing

-We formalize our cooperation by signing a service agreement that outlines scope, terms, and responsibilities.
+We formalise our cooperation with a service agreement setting out the scope, terms, and responsibilities.

 3